Best Workout Apps

 How do you build a wide back with dumbbells?

-Building a wide back is all about targeting muscles all across your back.
-Dumbbell exercises like the dumbbell bent-over row, reverse fly, and pullover are all critical, while tried-and-true lifts like the deadlift and, alternatively, the Romanian deadlift work well too.
+Building a wide back is all about targeting muscles appropriately.
+Dumbbell exercises like the dumbbell bent-over row, reverse fly, and pullover are all critical, while tried-and-true lifts like the deadlift and, alternatively, the Romanian deadlift work well, too.

 Beyond dumbbells, we’d never disparage the benefits of an expertly-executed pull-up.
-Both wide grip and close grip pull-ups will assist in building a wide back.
+Both wide grip and close grip pull-ups can assist in building a wide back.

 What do shrugs work?